Favourable modules: Filtrations, polytopes, Newton-Okounkov bodies and flat degenerations: Representations and filtrations

-\end{example} \begin{rem} If ${\mathfrak N}$ is abelian, after fixing a basis $f_1,\ldots,f_N$ we can identify $U({\mathfrak N})$ with the symmetric algebra $S^\bullet[f_1,\ldots,f_N]$, and a cyclic module $M$ is of the form $S^\bullet[f_1,\ldots,f_N]/I$, where $I$ is the annihilating ideal.
-The general procedure described above gives a degeneration of the ideal $I$ to a monomial ideal. \end{rem} \begin{rem} Since the filtration induced by a homogeneous order is a refinement of the PBW filtration, it is easy to see that for any nonabelian ${\mathfrak N}$ Lie algebra and any cyclic module $M$, $(M^a)^t$ is isomorphic to $M^t$ as ${\mathfrak N}^a$-modules. \end{rem}
+\begin{rem} If ${\mathfrak N}$ is abelian, after fixing a basis $\{f_1,\ldots,f_N\}$ we can identify $U({\mathfrak N})$ with the symmetric algebra $S[f_1,\ldots,f_N]$, and a cyclic module $M$ is of the form $S[f_1,\ldots,f_N]/I$, where $I$ is the annihilating ideal.
+The general procedure described above gives a degeneration of the ideal $I$ to a monomial ideal. \end{rem} \begin{rem} Since the filtration induced by a homogeneous order is a refinement of the PBW filtration, it is easy to see that even if ${\mathfrak N}$ is not abelian, then $(M^a)^t$ is isomorphic to $M^t$ as ${\mathfrak N}^a$-modules. \end{rem}